The COVID-19 pandemic continues to take a toll on the mental health of South Africans, with many suffering from the aftermath of trauma.

 Talking about trauma can be healing

 Lurie advised that talking about the trauma with someone you trust can very often provide a means of therapy to deal with your experiences.
-She said that psychologists, counsellors and social workers trained in trauma-related work can provide a space in which to both process the trauma as well as provide coping mechanisms when difficult emotions arise.
+She said that psychologists, counsellors and social workers trained in trauma-related work can provide a space in which to process the trauma and also provide coping mechanisms when difficult emotions arise.

 Department unaware of added burden

-Spokesperson for the National Department of Health, Eric Foster, said that the department is not aware of an increase in the number of patients who have used healthcare services for their mental health.
+National Department of Health spokesperson, Foster Mohale, said that the department is not aware of an increase in the number of patients who have used healthcare services for their mental health.